sl-solution/InMemoryDatasets.jl/docs/src/man/byrow.md

    5 │        2         4         2       10.0  missing       -100.0
 ```

 Note that for these operations, by default, `cumsum` treats `missing` as zero, and `cumprod` treats `missing` as one, i.e. they ignore `missing` values, however, passing `missings = :skip` causes these functions to skip the missing values (leave them as `missing`).
-For other cumulative function similar rules follow.
+For other cumulative functions the same keyword argument rules the behaviour.

 The special operations don't change the columns names or their orders.